kirbysayshi/js13k-2020/README.md

 A few hours to get the touch controls in DOM and wired up.
 One problem with the game architecture right now is there's no specific place for persistent state.
 I could use CES, but the overhead of defining a component and using it is high (in terms of cognitive complexity: it really makes me overthink everythin).

 Used some CSS Vars to sync font sizes and colors between the canvas world and CSS world.
 Probably overkill, as I'll likely have to make the font size independently larger for the UI anyway!

+Added a "tweet this" button like it's 2010, and finished up the end game / complete screen.
+The structure of the game is complete, aside from levels now.

+I guess I need more levels?